aeshna-cyanea/logseq-meta/pages/db version.md

 	- There is no longer a [conversion feature for filename formats](https://docs.logseq.com/#/page/filename%20format)
 	- The attribute `:block/journal?` no longer exists.
 If used in an advanced query including in config.edn's `:default-queries`, change it to use `:block/type` e.g. `[?p :block/journal? true]` \-> `[?p :block/type "journal"]`
 		- You can’t perform that action at this time.
+- notes on others' feedback
+	- users to search for:
+		- devs
+			- tienson
+			- cldwalker
+		- wanderer
+		-
+		- blogbourri
+		-